 We can see that due to the changes in the visualization algorithm (figure 45) each metric gets its own color, the darker gray represents the actual_rows metric and the darker lighter grey represents the plan_rows metric.

 We can see in figure 47 that the optimizer was way off for the Crew scan, as the light gray edge is much thicker than the darker one.
 The reason the optimizer estimation is skewed is due to PostgreSQL’s mechanism for deleting and updating records.
 When an update or a delete occurs, it does not create extra space in the system.
-PostgreSQL rather flags these tuples as dead tuple and to remove those, one needs to use the VACUUM clause.
+PostgreSQL rather flags these tuples as “dead tuple” and to remove those, one needs to use the VACUUM clause.